 Marble Hill Revived

 Until about 150 years ago, Marble Hill’s unique gardens were just as impressive as the house itself.
-Now English Heritage is working with the Heritage Lottery Fund to restore elements of the lost gardens from Henrietta’s lifetime, and to improve facilities throughout the park and house.
+Now English Heritage is working with the National Lottery to restore elements of the lost gardens from Henrietta’s lifetime, and to improve facilities throughout the park and house.

-Discover more about our plans for Marble Hill, and find out how you can share your views.Find out more about the Marble Hill Revived project
+Discover more about our plans for Marble Hill.find out more about the Marble Hill Revived Project

 Find out more

 Explore some of the key items from the collection at Marble Hill, which reveal Henrietta Howard’s taste and status.